diniamo/run.nvim/README.md

 - `setup()` - initialization
 - `run(command, override)` - main functionality, explained above
 - `cache` - this is simply a table mapping paths to commands.
 Note that setting a field in the table will overwrite it in the cache on the disk as well.
+- `config` - the configuration table in use